-- Assist Director with directing and controlling materials, supplies, and equipment needs for operation of department.
+- Assist manager with directing and controlling materials, supplies, and equipment needs for operation of department.
 Oversee operation of department related equipment both office and therapeutic/diagnostic including necessary supplies/equipment for patient needs.

-- Assist Director in developing and assuring compliance with ongoing QA program to include full scope of services provided to meet needs of all regulatory agencies.
+- Assist manager in developing and assuring compliance with ongoing QA program to include full scope of services provided to meet needs of all regulatory agencies.

 - Evaluates interprets and prepares reports of diagnostic findings of individuals communication and swallow ability/disabilities making appropriate determination of disorder exhibited correlates the implication of the disorder, and makes appropriate recommendations in reference to the disorder.

 - Provides habilitative and rehabilitative services, participating in total rehabilitation planning as indicated including interdisciplinary team participation and plans, and directs a patient care plan with input from the patient when possible designed to restore or improve communication/swallow skills.
 Provides for long term follow-up with a facility, community city, or state.
 Determines need for additional referrals to other medical specialties and design and develop clinical materials.

 - Meets professional continuing educational requirements on an independent basis and provides documentation for the facility.

 - Is familiar with the state of growth and development as well as the signs of aging an provides age appropriate care.
 Competency is provided through professional education, experience and training, continuing education programs, inservices and literature.

 - Other duties as assigned.

 - Employee demonstrates and fosters the Lewis County Hospital District No. 1 values of achievement, creativity and innovation, teamwork, quality, and integrity.